0

 along the wall base as it penetrates from exterior to interior

 wall surfaces.
-More critically spore and VOCs (Volitile Organic
+More critically spore and VOCs (Volatile Organic

 Compounds) released by mold can aggravate serious health